Lessons From Stewart-Haas On Building a Social & Content

 If you are investing in video content, you should invest in YouTube.
 While the platform is slower to build than other social platforms, I would argue that YouTube has one of the strongest and most stable audiences out of any social network.

 The numbers speak for themselves.
-YouTube has 2.70 billion monthly active users based all around the world and approximately 122 million users per day.
-More than that, though, they reach every age demographic.
-Every marketer’s dream, right?
+YouTube has 2.70 billion monthly active users worldwide and approximately 122 million users per day.
+More than that, though, they reach every age demographic—every marketer’s dream, right?

 What I find most interesting about YouTube heading into this New Year is that they’re building a robust ecosystem.
 Thanks to YouTube Shorts, this platform is no longer just for long-form video; it’s a platform that will support an entire video ecosystem.